microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

     ...
   }

-There will be there different ``OpTypeStruct`` generated, one for each variable defined in the above source code.
+There will be three different ``OpTypeStruct`` generated, one for each variable defined in the above source code.
 This is because the ``OpTypeStruct`` for both ``myCBuffer`` and ``mySBuffer`` will have layout decorations (``Offset``, ``MatrixStride``, ``ArrayStride``, ``RowMajor``, ``ColMajor``).
 However, their